What is open access?

 - High quality and rigorous peer review

-Open access publications run through the same peer review, production and publishing processes than journals and books published under the traditional subscription-based model do.
+Open access publications run through the same peer review, production and publishing processes similar to journals and books published under the traditional subscription-based model do.

 - Rapid publication